The United Kingdom is the fashion capital of the globe and home to some of the world’s best shopping malls.

 8. St James Quarter, New Town, Edinburgh:

-The most outstanding construction in Scotland’s capital, with a four-story shopping complex, has opened, giving the city center a much-needed boost as Covid-19 restrictions are lifted.
+The most outstanding construction in Scotland’s capital, with a four-story shopping complex, has opened, giving the city centre a much-needed boost as Covid-19 restrictions are lifted.

 The New St. Andrews House and the St. James Centre, two office buildings built in the 1960s, were demolished to make way for the £1 billion St. James Quarter, located at the eastern end of Princes Street.